 A doctor has a range of options for clinical audit.
 As well as the CNA and MSFS, the doctor may complete college-provided audits, or select their own.
 With all audits, on completion use the information to develop goals and activities in your PDP.

 - Tikanga Māori best practice audit

-- Fracture x-ray interpretation audit – Comparison of your x-ray diagnoses with a radiologist’s.
+- Comparison of your x-ray diagnoses with a radiologist’s

 A doctor may wish to submit a clinical audit of their own design and choosing.
-This will require prior approval, using (form to be developed), but must meet the following requirements:
+It should meet the following requirements: